emmavanoss/cv/README.md

   working out how to create user accounts and authentication, etc., with minimal baggage given the small size of the app.
-It was good practice as well working out how to store pictures in ActiveRecord, and implementing some basic security and display concerns.
+It was good practice as well working out how to store pictures in ActiveRecord, and implementing some basic security and display concerns with Rails.

 These projects hopefully help demonstrate my excitement about programming.
 I would love to find a job that will help me continue to learn as much as